pupil-labs/pupil-docs/src/alpha-lab/gaze_cont_assistive.md

 We have, therefore, prepared a guide to aid you in creating your very own gaze-contingent controller using [Neon](https://pupil-labs.com/products/neon/).

-## How to use a head-mounted eye tracker for screen-based interaction (context)
+## How to use a head-mounted eye tracker for screen-based interaction

 To implement a gaze-contingent application, one needs to overcome two challenges: